im7mortal/vrp_challenge/README.md

 I am trying to demonstrate proficiency in GoLang and in general programming.

 Most golish part is this [clumsy code](https://github.com/im7mortal/vrp_challenge/blob/0f8ef3a515d5668c157e8b1731f31d6a844bd8bc/pkg/solvers/parrallel.go#L45-L119).
-As I mentioned in the Algorithm part.
-Some test cases can proceed for less than 1ms with N=1 and 150 seconds for N=3.
+In the Algorithm section, I noted that some test cases take less than 1ms with N=1 and up to 150 seconds with N=3.
-    We start all tasks in the same time in different gorutines.
-I decided do not implement process limiter as it's 9 gorutines maximum for current implementation and 3 of them finish almost immediately.
+    We start all tasks at the same time in different goroutines.
+I chose not to add a process limiter as the current implementation only uses up to 9[^1] goroutines at most, with 3 of them finishing almost instantly.
-    What matters , it's to intercept the test cases significant amount of time and cancel them immediately.
-Following logic handle it.
+    The important thing is to catch test cases that may take a lot of time and stop them right away.
+The mentioned logic handle it.

+[^1]: Actually 7.
+I fixed it [here](https://github.com/im7mortal/vrp_challenge/commit/f07aaae7d02e4f3fe63062d9bff7070842e36c78)